Walgreens The Thread

 Should you take or avoid biotin, depending on your health goals?

 On the other hand, increasing the amount of biotin in your diet likely wouldn't be harmful.
 No side effects have been found for those who have taken up to 10 milligrams of biotin supplements daily.
+It is important to note, however, that too much biotin can interfere with some laboratory tests, including thyroid level tests.

 Explore more